How a canal lock works

 6. The downstream sluice gates are opened slowly, allowing water to exit the lock into the canal pound below.
 The barge will slowly descend.

-7. The bargee and deck hand constantly verify the position of the barge whilst the barge descends, as it is often necessary to adjust and slacken the ropes, maintaining the barge in the correct place.
+7. The bargee and deck hand constantly verify the barge's position as it descends, as it is often necessary to adjust and slacken the ropes to keep the barge in its correct place.

-8. Once the water level in the lock reaches the level of the canal below, the water pressure, which was naturally keeping the downstream doors sealed, can be opened.
+8. Once the water level in the lock reaches the level of the canal below, the water pressure that was naturally keeping the downstream doors sealed can be released.

 10. The lock is now in the position and ready to accept a barge going upstream.